TN 6 (03-17)

 Determinations and decisions become final as follows:

-Immediately when rendered, unless a request for reconsideration (in cases where current benefits are affected) or a request for Administrative Law Judge (ALJ) hearing (in cases of closed period reopenings) is received within 60 days after the date of the notice of the revised determination.
+Revised determinations -- 60 days after the revised determination notice date if we do not receive a request for reconsideration (in cases where current benefits are affected) or a request for ALJ hearing (in cases of closed period reopenings).

-(See the instructions at DI 40115.005A.6. – Definitions and General Processing Instructions for disability cases and VB 02507.001C.1. – Administrative Finality – General for special veterans’ benefit cases.)
+(See the instructions for Definitions and General Processing Instructions for disability cases, in DI 40115.005A.6., and Administrative Finality – General for special veterans’ benefit cases, in VB 02507.001C.1.)

 F. Policy – when reopening may be requested and who may request reopening